wakim/esl-pod-client/README.md

  - MVP pattern with RxJava (not RxKotlin)
  - Dagger2

-The app uses jsoup to gather the podcasts of ESL Podcast website and allowing the user to store and listen via streaming any podcast.
+The app uses jsoup to gather the podcasts of ESL Podcast website and allowing the user to store and listen any podcast with streaming or using local storage (soon).

-It uses a combination of MediaPlayer and MediaPlayback for streaming, DownloadManager to handle the download complexity.
+It uses a combination of MediaPlayer and MediaPlayback for streaming audio and DownloadManager to handle the download complexity.

 ----